jsonnull/LEMH/README.md

-# Wordpress on nginx + HHVM + MySQL
+# Linex + nginx + MySQL + HHVM
-wp-lemh is a docker build that makes it easy to spin up a blazing fast Wordpress deployment using the LEMH stack.
+lemhpress is a docker build that makes it easy to spin up a blazing fast LEMH stack for almost any modern PHP application.

 Wordpress on LEMH deployed to a 512mb DigitalOcean droplet serves pages scary fast and has a low memory footprint.